BIOGRAPHY

 Doctor of Musical Arts in Instrumental Conducting, The University of North Carolina, Greensboro

-Sid Dewberry Family School of Music at George Mason University for the upcoming academic year.
+and Sid Dewberry Family School of Music at George Mason University.